achamberland/gulp-winify/README.md

 ###Options:
 An options object can be passed into your gulpfile's call to winify().
 Options will usually be for enabling features in development, or features that might be too aggressive for some projects.

 `experimental: true`: Turn on experimental features currently in development.
-(Default: false)
-`alphabeticSelectors: true`: Start minified class characters at alphabetic letters [A-z].
+(Default: false) `alphabeticSelectors: true`: Start minified class characters at alphabetic letters [A-z].
+(Default: false) `minifyIds: true`: Minify ids.
+(Currently will add a second id until class/id replacement is developed.
+Two ids on one element isn't valid in HTML and will cause browser issues until then).
 (Default: false)

 Example gulpfile call:
 `.pipe( winify({ experimental: true }) )`